nCoda/lychee/description.rst

 an error signal.

 Future modules will convert data between MEI and MusicXML, and MEI and music21.

+Note that converter modules will always convert between Lychee-MEI and another format.
+However, the
+@xml:id values assigned by the converter modules will not conform to the Lychee-MEI guidelines; they should instead be used by the converter module to help track the correlation between objects in their LMEI and external representation.
+The ``views`` module is responsible for converting the
+@xml:id attributes from format-specific to Lychee-MEI values (and will not work without its ability to do so).
+For this reason, the converters' @xml:id attributes must not change unless an element is changed (meaning it is new or it replaces an element in Lychee's existing internal representation) and that the converter-assigned @xml:id must change if an element does change.

 Also note that a conversion through Lychee from one format to the same format, like LilyPond-to-MEI-to-LilyPond, need not produce an identical file at the end.
 Although the content